Israeli attack on Doha: Initial statements by Israel, Qatar, Hamas and the United States

 Hamas called the attack a failed assassination attempt and stated that the strike "confirms beyond doubt that Netanyahu and his government do not want to reach any agreement" for peace.
 It also stated that "we hold the U.S. administration jointly responsible with the occupation for this crime, due to its ongoing support for the aggression and crimes of the occupation against our people."

 Although supportive of the Netanyahu government's conduct of the Gaza war, Trump condemned Netanyahu and said he was "very unhappy about every aspect" of the attack and was notified "unfortunately, too late to stop" it, adding that "unilaterally bombing inside Qatar, a sovereign nation and close ally of the United States, that is working very hard and bravely taking risks with us to broker peace, does not advance Israel or America's goals".
 He also commented that eliminating Hamas "is a worthy goal."
 White House Press Secretary Karoline Leavitt said that Trump "views Qatar as a strong ally and friend of the United States, and feels very badly about the location of the attack" and that Trump assured Qatar that "such a thing will not happen again on their soil".
 The United States notified the Qatari government of the attack via its envoy Steve Witkoff, but Qatar's Foreign Ministry stated that this warning came 10 minutes after the attack.

 In the United States, Democrats and Republicans were divided over the attack.
-Democratic senators Jim Reed and Betty McCollum condemned the attack, although Democratic senator John Fetterman, a strong supporter of Israel, expressed happiness over the attack.
+Democratic senators Jack Reed and Betty McCollum condemned the attack, although Democratic senator John Fetterman, a strong supporter of Israel, expressed happiness over the attack.
 Some Republicans such as senators Jim Risch and Roger Wicker also praised the attack, though others such as Michael McCaul expressed concerns that the strike could strain U.S. ties with Qatar.